Me in 3: Adventurous | Word-loving | Creative

 As a travel enthusiast and amateur photographer, I’ve taken more than 100,000 travel photos, and I enjoy writing about the places I visit (I even have a blog where I do so!).
 Languages fascinate me – bilingual in English and French and conversational in Spanish, Italian is next on the list (though I’ve dabbled in Russian, Polish and Danish).

-I’m passionate about history and architecture – with a special fascination for castles and monasteries – and I love learning about Europe’s dearth of beautiful places.
+I’m passionate about history and architecture – with a special fascination for castles and monasteries – and I love learning about Europe’s abundance of beautiful places.
 As an outdoor and adventure lover, I am often found either outside exploring the little-travelled corners and castles of Ireland (and Europe at large!) or reading about the amazing places still to visit.
-I am also an active participant in an Irish living history group to promote knowledge of early medieval and Viking history in Ireland.
+I am also a member of an Irish living history group to promote knowledge of early medieval and Viking history in Ireland.

 As my family’s ancestry is mainly Polish, French, Scottish, and Irish, I guess you can say I’m slowly going home!

 Living in Sligo (on the border of Roscommon), I’ve made it my mission to discover as many amazing places near here as possible!
 I also travel up to Northern Ireland and Donegal quite frequently (both for hiking and to attend events) – in fact, I prefer Belfast to Dublin!
 There are some many hidden corners in places like Fermanagh and Derry and even Antrim.

 I’ve hiked a good bit in Connemara, and have walked the length of the Dingle Way, as well as part of the Causeway Coast.
 Though perhaps on few bucket lists, I have family in Limerick and therefore visit it regularly.
 I’d love to explore the rural region of Cavan to discover the place where my great-grandmother emigrated from a century ago.